 The Trustee believes that engagement carried out by the Fund's investment managers with underlying companies is an effective means of helping to manage the Fund's climate-related risks.
 Engagement with the investment managers themselves is largely carried out on behalf of the Fund by its investment advisor.
 Throughout this engagement process, fund managers are asked to provide details of how climate-related risks and opportunities have been incorporated into the investment process within applicable guidelines and restrictions.
-Since year-end, the Trustee has been considering formalising climate change as a stewardship priority.
-In future, the Trustee may seek to understand and assess the stewardship activities of the Fund's fund managers, particularly relating to climate change, in greater detail.
+During the year, the Trustee chose 'Climate Change' as the Fund's key area of focus in relation to investment stewardship.
+To best channel its stewardship efforts, the Trustee decided to first focus on a single key theme, which was selected by assessing its relevance to the Fund and its members, the financially material risks and opportunities it poses, and the relative maturity and development of thinking within the industry that allows for ease of integration into the Trustee's approach.
+As part of the Trustee's regular monitoring of its investment managers, the Trustee will be asking the managers to comment on any votes/engagement activities relating to the Fund's key theme.
+This will be outlined in the Fund's 2024 Implementation Statement.